2017 NFL Mock Draft: Matt Miller's Final 7-Round Predictions

 **Projected Trade**

 In the past, I've avoided projecting trades in the first round, as it robs fans of reality.
 This year, though, with so much chatter from scouts and general managers about the Browns wanting to move up and the Jets wanting to move back, it made sense to include this trade where New York gives Cleveland its No. 6 overall pick and receives Nos.
-12 and 52 as well as a 2018 third-rounder in return.
+12 and 52 as well as a 2018 second-rounder in return.

 At No. 6, the Browns get the quarterback of the future in Mitchell Trubisky.
 He's an ideal fit for head coach Hue Jackson's offense and will appease ownership that seems desperate to get a passer on the roster fans can believe in long term.